keddo/HTMLCapstoneProject/README.md

-# Capstone Project -- Find favoratie Hotel to stay
+# Using Bootstrap -- Newsweek clone

-> This project, consists of building responsive website by specifying you own business requirements.
-According to the design given.
+> This project, consists of using and get to know about bootstrap.
+By be cloning the Newsweek website.

 ![screenshot](./app_screenshot.png)